Page 3 – Life and death

 Protection and conservation

 Kiwi were given official protection in 1896.
 The Department of Conservation (with the Bank of New Zealand) began a programme of research and protection in 1991.
 One project is Operation Nest Egg, which began in 1994.
-Eggs are taken from the wild, incubated artificially and placed in a predator-free ‘crèche’, such as an offshore island.
+Eggs are taken from the wild, incubated artificially and the resulting chicks placed in a predator-free ‘crèche’, such as an offshore island.
 When they have reached a safe weight they are returned to the area they came from.

 Offshore islands such as Kapiti and Little Barrier remain important in kiwi conservation.
 There are also mainland sanctuaries, such as at Ōkarito and Haast in Westland, where predators have been controlled.
 Kiwi are also kept in captivity at 14 kiwi houses around New Zealand.